Valve Stem Leak-tightness Test Methodologies

 2. To provide a basis for relating leakage of a non-hazardous test gas to those of VOC’s (especially methane) under representative conditions

-The 500kEcu project runs for 30 months and involves the collaboration of organisations across the EU:
+The 500kEcu project ran for 30 months and involved the collaboration of organisations across the EU:

 • independent testing institutes